ayr-ton/kamu/README.md

 This project was generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

+## Setup development environment

+Goes to the library-app repository and follow the instructions to setup your environment.
+Ps: It is not required, but will do most of the things automatically.

 ## Install dependencies

 After clone the repository you need to install some dependencies.
 You should run the following commands on terminal: